10 Reasons Entrepreneurs Should Work With A Financial Planner

 Many people chase the “magic” of the latest investment tip or play the odds by attempting to time or predict the market, which can be costly.

-No one can expect to pick consistently the next winning stock and the performance of so-called “star” fund managers is often down to good luck; with a large enough pool of managers, someone will always be right in the short term, but over the longer-term their performance almost always fails (see our evidence-based guide for the data, link above).
+No one can expect to pick consistently the next winning stock, and the performance of so-called “star” fund managers is often down to good luck; with a large enough pool of managers, someone will always be right in the short term, but over the longer-term their performance almost always fails (see our evidence-based guide for the data, link above).
 Attempting to predict or chase the winners can be costly and encourages bad investment habits that can damage your long-term wealth.

 While all investments come with an element of risk, evidence-based investing is designed to capture the value of the whole market.
 It reduces costs and, crucially, removes emotional decision-making with well thought-through structured discipline.